core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 7. If M includes the Proxy-Scheme or Proxy-Scheme-Number option, then this algorithm moves to Step 8.
 Otherwise, this algorithm moves to Step 9.

-8. The sender endpoint determines that OPT will be processed as if it was specified as Class E for OSCORE, i.e., to be both encrypted and integrity-protected.
+8. The sender endpoint determines that OPT will be processed as Class E for OSCORE, i.e., both encrypted and integrity-protected.
 Then, the sender endpoint terminates this algorithm.

 9. The sender endpoint determines that OPT will be processed as per its original Class U or I for OSCORE.
 Then, the sender endpoint terminates this algorithm.